 Trading doesn’t offer any such promise.
 We can do a superb job of managing our trading and end up with no paycheck or even lose money (i.e., writing a paycheck to the market).
 In our daily Live Zoom sessions we'll explore the psychology of trading in detail.

 The key to trading success is how we manage our reaction to two events: winning and losing.
 Being too excited about wins and too despondent about losses will ruin your chance of success.
 The very best way to resolve this problem is start your trading with very small position size.
 That means very small losses.

-The good news about the S&P Futures is that we can start trading Micro Eminis risking only $60 per trade.
+The good news about the S&P Futures is that we can start trading Micro Eminis risking as little as $60 per trade.
 Granted, you probably won’t meet your income goals with such a small risk because the reward in trading is related to the risk.
 More risk generally allows for more profit, dollar-wise.

 But that’s OK because once you learn consistency, your confidence in increasing your risk, hence reward, will be strong.
 The surest way to fail at trading is focusing too much on profit.
 Focus instead on losing an acceptable amount (very personal), get consistent, then raise your risk… slowly.

 If you do anything else, you will likely run into a losing streak and quit.
 The old saying applies: Winners never quit and quitters never win.
 Don’t quit.
 And you can do that by keeping losses very small as a beginner.

 Here’s where trading in a community is a major benefit.
 In our daily Zoom sessions you’ll be trading with some very experienced traders.
 You’ll find answers to your questions and the courage and confidence to place your trades.
 I’ve been trading since 1999 and still prefer a community to being a lone wolf.
 It’s incredibly helpful.